TpKek/Reddit-Bot-Project-2-NLPML-Boogaloo/README.md

 I learned a lot from this mini-project.
 Although there are many features to impliment, my goal was achieved.

+NOTE: I realised that the 100% Neutral rated comments came out as overall negative, that is because I made an error with the polRating if-else statement.

 Results as of latest update of code:

 Bot in action: